TAKE A TOUR OF RECONCILIATION IN THE LECTURE HALL

 How the resource benefits Institutions:

-Our resource provides Universities & Colleges with a low-cost, all-inclusive means of fittingly addressing the ever-pressing mandate of teaching the intricacies of reconciliation to secondary students.
+Our resource provides Universities & Colleges with a low-cost, all-inclusive means of fittingly addressing the ever-pressing mandate of teaching the intricacies of reconciliation to post-secondary students.
 The purchase price of the teaching unit also includes an ongoing support for educators, as well as opportunities to attend training seminars tailor-made to assist teachers in presenting the learning modules in class.

 our advisory circle